 Why Is CSAT Different From NPS?

 CSAT and NPS help you better understand your customers, but both have some characteristics that make them differ.
-Here're some of the significant reasons that differentiate CSAT from NPS:
+Here are some of the significant reasons that differentiate CSAT from NPS:

 1. Serve Different Purposes